-Step 1: Pick Stocks of Companies You Understand
+Step 1: Pick Stocks for Companies You Understand

-For example, if you work in the tech industry, it’s going to be much easier for you to understand the goals of a tech company as well as their potential to reach those goals than it is going to be for you to evaluate a company in the pharmaceutical industry.
+For example, if you work in the retail industry, it’s going to be much easier for you to understand the goals of a retail company as well as their potential to reach those goals than it is going to be for you to evaluate a company in the pharmaceutical industry.

-One of the easier parts of evaluating if a company is worth investing in is determining its meaning.
-Do you know the company’s values and do they align with your own?
-If you don’t believe in the company’s mission, you shouldn’t want to invest in it.
+One of the easiest parts of evaluating whether or not you should invest in a company is determining its meaning.
+Do you know what the company’s values are – and do they align with your own?
+If you don’t believe in the company’s mission, you shouldn’t invest in it.
 Do you use the product or service it provides and/or love what it stands for?
 Again, if the answer is no, you shouldn’t invest in the business.

-Beyond that, you should have a very clear understanding of the meaning behind the actual business – what it does and how it operates.
-In order to be able to make accurate predictions about the company’s value, opportunities, and possible obstacles, you need to understand it inside and out.
+Beyond that, you should have a very clear understanding of the meaning behind the actual business – what does it actually do and how does it operate?
+In order to be able to make an accurate assessment about the company’s value, opportunities, and possible obstacles, you need to understand it inside and out.